Be Smart, Go Local.

 Best Particulate Matter (PM) Monitors

-Best Air Quality Monitor for Home Assistant: AirGradient ONE
+Best Air Quality Sensors for Home Assistant: AirGradient ONE

 The AirGradient ONE is a really capable and reliable particulate matter sensor, relying on the well-known Plantower PMS5003 sensor for its readings.
 It can measure PM particles in 0.3, 1.0, 2.5 and 10.0 microns in diameter, giving you a comprehensive overview of the current air quality in Home Assistant.